sinelaw/infernu/README.md

 A type inference and checker for JavaScript.

 This project is an ongoing effort to produce a practical tool for statically verifying JavaScript code.
 The type system is designed to support a **safe subset of JS**, not a super set of JS.
-That is, some otherwise valid JS code will not pass type checking with SJS.
+That is, some otherwise valid JS code will not pass type checking with Inferno.
 The reason for not allowing the dynamic behavior of JS, is to **guarantee more safety** and (as a bonus) allows fully unambiguous type inference.

 **Features:**